maxxk/programming-languages/presentations/12-IR-DSL.md

 }
 ```

-Query is translated into something like this:
+Query is translated into regular C# chained method calls like this:

 ```csharp
 svcContext.AccountSet.All()